 Sure, most of these older sites have more backlinks and content as they have been around for longer, but not all of them.

-What I’ve noticed is that if you take a brand new website, build tons of relevant links, and add high quality content, you still won’t get as much search traffic as older sites will.
+What we’ve noticed is that if you take a brand new website, build tons of relevant links, and add high quality content, you still won’t get as much search traffic as older sites will.

 There is not much you can do here other than just give it time.
 The older your site gets, the more search traffic you will generally receive, assuming you are continually trying to improve upon it.